IJCAI2021supplementary/PoseGTAC/README.md

 <p align="center"><img src="imgs/P-MPJPE_Results.png" width="95%" alt="" /></p>

-Table 1 and Table 2 respectively show the experiment results on the Human3.6M dataset for MPJPE and P-MPJPE.
+Table 1 and Table 2 show the experiment results on the Human3.6M dataset for MPJPE and P-MPJPE.
 We can observe that the proposed PoseGTAC method obtains the best results in terms of the average and most individual actions.

 <p align="center"><img src="imgs/MPJVE_Results.png" width="95%" alt="" /></p>